jgoizueta/flt/README.txt

     only one digit beyond the rounding point is considered, which makes ... and .. incorrect also results are not correctly rounded, eg. 1E100-1E-100

+Limitations of the BigDecimal edition:
+-bogus rounding (half_even & half_down) only looks at one extra digit -not all operation correctly rounded (sqrt,exp,log...)(even +/- : 1E100-1E-100 with ROUND_DOWN)
+-normalized numbers (exponent always adjusted)
+-no real fma
+-no signal flags (could be implemented)
+-difference in signal/flags